Vietnam.vn - Nền tảng quảng bá Việt Nam

 Not only with Europe, the British government also promotes relations with allies and partners outside the region.

-At the same time in July, according to the Japanese Ministry of Foreign Affairs, during a phone call with Prime Minister Starmer, Prime Minister Kishida Fumio emphasized that Japan is ready to cooperate with the UK to maintain and strengthen a free and open international order based on the rule of law, in the context of a more complex global security environment.
+At the same time in July, according to the Japanese Ministry of Foreign Affairs, in a phone call with Prime Minister Starmer, Prime Minister Kishida Fumio emphasized that Japan is ready to cooperate with the UK to maintain and strengthen a free and open international order based on the rule of law, in the context of a more complex global security environment.

 The two leaders also confirmed that Japan and Britain will continue a joint project with Italy to develop next-generation fighter jets.